priscilatecnologia/technicalchallenge/README.md

 # Technical challenge

-Here is the information about the itens from "Technical chalenge".
+Here is the solving information from the items from "Technical challenge".

 # Challenges